Business Partner Coaching

 But like marriages they are often faced with some very difficult problems.

 Partners typically start out with the best of intentions.
 They may even be friends or family members before going into business together.

-However, despite the good intentions, many business partnerships fail because of dysfunctional patterns of behavior that have developed over time and have not been properly addressed and remedied.
+However, despite the good intentions, many business partnerships fail because dysfunctional patterns of behavior, which have developed over time, have not been properly addressed or remediated.

-As in a marriage or a long term love relationship, resentments begin to form when one partner starts to view the other as unappreciative, entitled, unapproachable, irrational, incompetent (may or may not be the case in actuality) or simply unproductive.
+As in a marriage or a long term love relationship, resentments begin to form when one partner starts to view the other as unappreciative, entitled, unapproachable, irrational, incompetent or simply unproductive.

 These issues are often even more pronounced in family businesses.
 Family members may have particular problems working together because of the dynamics created in the family even outside of the business.

 Often in small businesses there are no formal remedies created for addressing grievances.
 There may not even be a formal partnership agreement.

 Sometimes the roles of the partners have not been clearly defined, leaving room for misunderstandings or disappointment.

 Considering Business Partnership Counseling/Coaching Before The Partnership Is Formed